bad habits for heart health

 Too much time sitting is bad for your heart and has been linked to cognitive decline, more frailty and increased risk of death.
 So, it’s important to get your heart beating during regular exercise.

-“Break that down to 40 minutes every other day or four days a week,” he adds.
-“I recommend doing something where it would be hard to have a conversation.
-If you’re walking along and chatting with friends, you’re probably not getting the same level of exercise.”
+Providers recommend about 150 minutes a week of high intensity physical activity.
+However, you don’t have to do it all at once.
+You can break it down to 40 minutes every other day or four days a week.
+A good rule of thumb would be to do something where it would be hard to have a conversation.
+If you’re walking and able to speak comfortably, you may not be getting the same level of exercise.

 Pairing this with a healthy diet full of fruits and vegetables will help lower your risk of high blood pressure, cholesterol issues and heart disease.